-Position Please explain
+Position Responsibilities for water-related issues

 of

 individual

+or

+committee

 Board Chair The KDP Board of Directors directly oversees KDP's ESG strategy and goals, as outlined in our Corporate Governance Principles.
 In this role, the Board approves long-term commitments and monitors progress in topics including climate, water, circular economy, health and well-being, sustainable practices within our supply chain, human rights and diversity and inclusion.
 KDP's Board Chair has ultimate oversight for the performance of the business including its sustainability strategy and goals.
 This position's responsibility for water-related issues covers potential risk impacts to the organization as part of overall enterprise risk management and oversight; approval of water targets; and performance against these public goals.

-For example, in 2021, the Board reviewed and advised on progress to our water stewardship goals and in early 2022, the Board of Directors approved expanding the scope of our 100% water replenishment goal to include 10 high-risk water sites and extending the time horizon of our goal to 2030.
-Now included are all of our manufacturing sites in California, Florida, Texas and Mexico, with threats that span from drought to floods.
+For example, in 2021, the Board reviewed and advised on progress to our water stewardship goals and in early 2022, the Board of Directors approved expanding the scope of our 100% water

+replenishment goal from six to 10 high-risk water sites and extending the time horizon of our goal to 2030.
+Now included are all of our manufacturing sites in California, Florida, Texas and Mexico, with threats that span from drought to floods